 The causative agent (monkeypox virus) is a double-stranded DNA virus from the family Poxviridae and the genus Orthopoxvirus that is genetically dissimilar from other members of the genus – including variola virus, vaccinia virus, camelpox virus, cowpox virus, and ectromelia virus.

 Two outbreaks of a nonfatal pox-like disease were initially observed in two shipments of cynomolgus monkeys arriving in Copenhagen in 1958.
 An orthopoxvirus was subsequently isolated on the chorioallantoic membrane, producing grayish pocks with a hemorrhagic center after three days of incubation at 35 ºC (easily distinguishable from the larger hemorrhagic pocks of cowpox virus and opaque white pocks of variola virus).

 Although smallpox has been eradicated from the human population since 1980, there is the potential for monkeypox to fill this void.
-In 2003, monkeypox virus was a cause of a cluster of cases of disease in the US Midwest, which was the first occurrence in the Western hemisphere.
-37 human cases were laboratory confirmed during this outbreak.
+In 2003, the monkeypox virus was a cause of a cluster of cases of the disease in the US Midwest, which was the first occurrence in the Western hemisphere.
+37 human cases were laboratory-confirmed during this outbreak.

 In conclusion, monkeypox infection represents an important emerging disease that (based on serologic studies in Africa) could surpass original epidemiologic calculations.
 The introduction of a virulent monkeypox strain in a setting where individuals lack immunity to orthopoxviruses could give the virus an opportunity to exploit such a naïve population and subsequently result in an outbreak.